Pablotask/TFM-Raman-Noise/README.md

 - estimation of the Raman parameter $\beta$;
 - power-budget calculations;
 - bootstrap analysis of the $0$ km critical point; and
 - generation of complementary statistical plots, including histograms and boxplots.

 The code is organized according to the different stages of the experimental and data-analysis workflow.

 ## Author

-Pablo Díez Tascón
+Pablo Díez Tascón.

 ## Studies

-Master's degree in Telecommunications Engineering
+Master's degree in Telecommunications Engineering.

 ## University